ikeda042/PhenoPixel5.0/README.md

 ## Morphoengines

-There are four Mophoengines that conduct morphological analyses of the cells.
+There are four Morphoengines that conduct morphological analyses of the cells.

 ![](docs_images/24.png)

 If you choose `Morphoengine 2.0`, it shows you the morphological parameters for each cell.
-(The volume calculation algorithms are WIP.)
+(The volume calculation algorithms are a work in progress.)

 ![](docs_images/25.png)

-If you choose `MedianEngine`, it shows you the normalized median of the pixels inside the cell highlighted in a red dot, and the other blue dots are those who have `1` as a label in this case.
+If you choose `MedianEngine`, it shows you the normalized median of the pixels inside the cell, highlighted with a red dot, and the other blue dots are those cells labeled as `1` in this case.

 ![](docs_images/26.png)

-`MeanEngine` also does the similar things, but for the normalized mean of the pixels inside the cells.
+`MeanEngine` performs a similar function but for the normalized mean of the pixels inside the cells.

 ![](docs_images/27.png)

-`HeatmapEngine` visualizes the localization of the fluorescense at relative positions from the edge of the cell.
+`HeatmapEngine` qualitatively visualizes the localization of the fluorescence at relative positions from the edge of the cell.

 ![](docs_images/28.png)